equinix/metal-cli/README.md

 ### Install binary from Source

-If you have `go` installed, you can build and install the latest version with:
+If you have `go` 1.16 or later installed, you can build and install the latest version with:

 ```sh
 go install github.com/equinix/metal-cli/cmd/metal@latest